apiwatz-lee/apiwatz-lee/README.md

 -------------------------

 - I am particularly interested in front-end development utilizing React.js.
-- currently learning TypeScript and creating more projects.
+- Currently learning TypeScript and creating more projects.
 - I feel happy when my abilities can solve problems for the people around me.
 - Here is my web portfolio : https://apwlife.netlify.app